AarshBatra/biteSizedAQ/6.carbon.aware.computing/README.md

 post](https://hackernoon.com/carbon-aware-computing-next-green-breakthrough-or-new-greenwashing)
 by Hackernoon that helped me truly appreciate the pitfalls of the current approach to Carbon Aware Computing and introduced me to the concept of Grid Aware Computing.
+I am going to refer to this same post in different part of this blog post.

 These two sources motivated this blog post in which I aim to provide a holistic view of Carbon Aware Computing.